 We are very proud of our Boarding House and have certainly seen many young women pass through our doors.
 As we are the only Catholic Girls Boarding School in Victoria we hold a very privileged and responsible position within the boarding school industry.

-Moving away for school is a significant turning point in your daughter’s life and your daughter may be feeling a mixture of excitement and trepidation.
+Moving away for school is a significant milestone in your daughter’s life and your daughter may be feeling a mixture of excitement and trepidation.
 Most students adjust to boarding over time and most really enjoy their experiences and form lasting friendships.
-It can take a child up to a semester to really feel settled and whilst this may seem a long time, students always reflect on how fast time goes.

 Hopetoun Hall is made up of two buildings.
 The main original building consists of common rooms including multipurpose, dining, sitting, computer and exercise rooms.
 The kitchen, laundry and food servery are also within this area.